city41/neosdconv/README.md

 * League Bowling
 * Pulstar
 * My tiny little demo ROM

-It has failed on:

-* King of Fighters 94: crashes back to the NeoSD menu
+* King of Fighters 94
-* Kizuna Encounter: crashes back to the NeoSD menu
+* Kizuna Encounter

-No other games have been attempted yet
+No other games have been attempted yet, and many games will likely not work.

 ## How to Use